weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 > word2vec2

-We also uploaded a python notebook using which we webclawed extra testing set.
+> Fifth: We also uploaded a python notebook using which we webclawed extra testing set.

+> Sixth: Final Project Writeup

 ## Pre-Processing

 Different vectorization requires different pre-processing, so please see each ipynb notebook in the python_notebook folder for this part.

-## For models with TFIDF Vecotrization
+## For models with TFIDF
 ### TFIDF Transformation
 ```
 tfidf_vec = TfidfVectorizer(sublinear_tf = True, min_df=5, max_features = 1500)